afikri/afikri.github.io/_posts/2018-03-07-time-complexity-tape-equilibrium.md

 ---
 layout: post
-title: Time Complexity: Tape Equilibrium
+title: Cyclic Rotation of Array
-tags: [time complexity, java, algorithms]
+tags: [array, java, algorithms]
 ---

 A non-empty zero-indexed array A consisting of N integers is given.
 Array A represents numbers on a tape.